Upcoming events at CTPI - Wellington

 Keeping Faith in Politics 2017 election series

-The University of Otago Centre for Theology and Public Issues is putting on monthly events from March to August leading up to the September elections.
-We will gather in a variety of venues and engage important issues in various formats in conversation with leading voices in church and society.
+The University of Otago Centre for Theology and Public Issues put on monthly events from March to August leading up to the September elections.
+We gathered in a variety of venues and engaged important issues in various formats in conversation with leading voices in church and society.

 Commemorating the Reformation

 2017 marks the 500th anniversary of Martin Luther's 95 theses.
-The Centre for Theology and Public Issues Wellington is co-hosting several events in commemoration.
+The Centre for Theology and Public Issues Wellington co-hosted several events in commemoration.